Updated October 2018

 What are the most popular exhibits?

-A good, but unanswerable question until the museum has been open for a while.
+The museum, nearly every corner of it, has been so popular that it’s difficult to say.
 We recommend the slave cabin from South Carolina as well as slave shackles and badges.
 The museum is more than the history of slavery and Civil Rights movement, though.
 It also features exhibits about everyday African-American life and culture.
 The 3,000 objects on display touch on many topics, including music, fashion, athletics, education, literature, military and religion.

 Can we eat lunch there?